Robin Williams: What Will Your Verse Be?

 We all know a Robin Williams somewhere in our lives.
 That one person who puts on the brave face and fights the good fight but you just know, they are struggling.

 So why do we turn a blind eye to them?
 Why do we not take them in our arms and let them know they don’t have to fight alone.
 That we are here for them?
 That we love them?

 Is it because it’s too personal?
 Because the “situation” might make us and them uncomfortable?
 Because it’s not our battle to fight and surely they’d ask for help if they really honestly needed it.

-Perhaps those people are the ones that need your Ripples the most?
+So perhaps those people are the ones that need your Ripples the most?
 Maybe they are the ones who desperately need the help but are unable to ask for it.

 Don’t be that person who says, “I wish I had done something for them.”

 Contribute the verse that maybe they are needing.
 Be a spark of light that refuses to let the darkness consume them.

 I sure wish I could have done that for Robin.
 I am sure today, a lot of people are thinking that.
 Even if they won’t say it.